Kronova-Intelligent-Systems/asset-intel-orchestration-engine/README.md

 # Kronova Asset Intelligence and Orchestration Platform

 Welcome to the official open-source frontend  and intelligent orchestration layer for the Kronova Intelligent Systems ecosystem.
 Most of the codebase is functional, production worthy, and scalable with relatively minor tweaks.
-However, the platform and API is a work in progress and we encourage developers to take the reigns from here.

 Built with a NextJS 16 TypeScript Tailwind Shadcn-UI frontend, Supabase backend with Qdrant migration plan, Stripe ai_token metered subscriptions, any AI model with 30+ models pre-configured, embedding, RAG, and dataset management, Qdrant and Weaviate dataset imports, integrations including Salesforce, CrmOne, NetSuite, Shopify, Wix, Plaid, Resend, UPS, FedEx, Canton Network, Sui, and more.